-How to Create an Index in MySQL
+How to add index in MySQL

-CREATE INDEX command:
+Using the CREATE INDEX command

 CREATE INDEX index_name ON table_name (column_name);